Bleeders (film)

 Bleeders (also known as Hemoglobin) is a 1997 Canadian horror film directed by Peter Svatek and based upon H. P. Lovecraft's story "The Lurking Fear".
-It premiered at the Fantastisk Film Festival Lund in Sweden on July 31, 1997, and was released direct to video the following year.
+It premiered at the Fantastisk Film Festival Lund in Sweden on September 14, 1997, and was released direct to video the following year.
 It is the last original script written by Dan O'Bannon produced during his lifetime.

 Plot

 John and Kathleen Strauss are a French-Canadian couple attempting to uncover the secret to John's rare blood disease.
 They encounter Dr. Marlowe, who is intrigued by the case.
 They are unaware that the Grand Manan Island in Canada's New Brunswick which they are about to set foot upon is home to the Van Dam family, mutant-like creatures who have become deformed and bloodthirsty from centuries of inbreeding.
-Their mutation began with their relative Eva Van Dam, who had a incestuous relationship with her twin brother.
+Their mutation began with their relative Eva Van Dam, who had an incestuous relationship with her twin brother.
 Also, they are fully functioning hermaphrodites, capable of reproducing with themselves.
 They need to survive on (dead or alive) human flesh.

 John discovers that he is a Van Dam, born normal looking and taking part in normal society, but his rare blood disease can only be suppressed with human flesh and sex with his siblings.